KonstantenKomkov/weather/README.md

 - id weather station if you are using database;
 - latitude weather station;
 - longitude weather station;
-- metar (0 if SYNOP/ value if metar).
+- metar (0 if SYNOP/ value if METAR).

 [Cities.csv][3] contain some data as example.
 Put your data here.
 [places.txt][4] contain all weather sources for Russia at date 17.07.2021.